Chart Color Schemes

 Southbank (West) - South Wharf's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Southbank West-South Wharf shows excellent health outcomes, with very low prevalence of common conditions across all ages.
+Southbank West - South Wharf shows excellent health outcomes, with very low prevalence rates for common conditions across all age groups.

-Private health cover is exceptionally high at approximately 58% (4,913 people).
-Mental health issues and asthma were the most common conditions, affecting 6.0% and 5.5% respectively.
-81.4% reported no medical ailments, compared to 79.8% in Greater Melbourne.
-The area has 7.7% (657 people) aged 65 and over, with seniors' health outcomes aligning with the general population's profile.
+Private health cover is high here, at approximately 58% of the total population (around 4,913 people).
+Mental health issues and asthma are the most prevalent conditions, affecting 6.0% and 5.5% of residents respectively.
+A significant majority, 81.4%, report being free from medical ailments, compared to 79.8% in Greater Melbourne overall.
+The area has a senior population of 7.7% (657 people), with seniors reporting strong health outcomes, largely similar to those of the general population.

 Frequently Asked Questions - Health